-Florida is a pure comparative negligence state, meaning that if you were partly to blame for the accident, you still reserve the right to make a claim against the at-fault party and seek compensation for the harm you’ve suffered.
+Florida is a modified comparative negligence state.
+If you were 50% or less to blame for the accident, you still reserve the right to make a claim against the at-fault party and seek compensation for the harm you’ve suffered.

 What Is the Deadline To File a Car Accident Lawsuit in Florida?

-Florida has a four-year statute of limitations for most personal injury cases.
-This means that you must generally file a lawsuit within four years of the car accident date to reserve your right to receive financial compensation for the harm you have suffered.
+Florida has a two-year statute of limitations for most personal injury cases.
+This means that you must generally file a lawsuit within two years of the car accident date to reserve your right to receive financial compensation for the harm you have suffered.

 Contact Our Miami, Florida Car Accident Attorneys for a Free Case Evaluation After a Collision

 If you have questions that weren’t answered above or about a recent collision you were involved in, the Miami car accident lawyers at Shaked Law Personal Injury Lawyers are here to help.
 Call us and request a free initial consultation.